AngelRodRo/init-prototype-project/README.md

-# Starter Kit Project

 # Walktrough for start a software project

 This guide will explain how to start a simple project considerating agile process with SCRUM for low cost projects and small teams.
+All tools in this walkthrough are free, for that reason this guide it's for starter project or prototypes in order to get a value to the dev team.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**